top of page

 • Being open, adaptive and humble to new ideas and methods.

-• Growing traditional Japanese flowers along with others to explore floral Japanese art like ikebana, oshibana and shibori.
-I hope to provide access and education to these arts.
+• Growing flowers to explore floral Japanese arts like ikebana, oshibana and shibori.
+I hope to provide access and education to these arts in the future.

 • I am a guest growing in Upper Skagit, Sauk-Suiattle and Stillagaumish lands.